 For objective evaluation, we follow the protocol of~\cite{Cheng2025mmaudio}.
 Specifically, we assess distributional similarity using Fréchet Distance (FD) and Kullback–Leibler (KL) divergence with PANNs~\cite{kong2020panns}, VGGish~\cite{gemmeke2017audio}, and PaSST~\cite{koutini2022efficient} backbones; audio quality with Inception Score (IS)~\cite{salimans2016improved}; semantic consistency with IB-score~\cite{viertola2024temporally}; and temporal alignment with DeSync~\cite{Cheng2025mmaudio}.
 We acknowledge that that these metrics may not not be fully suitable for high–sample-rate stereo sound evaluation: The backbones used for FD and KL (PANNs and PaSST at 32 kHz; VGGish at 16 kHz) operate at lower sampling rates and are defined for mono audio, meaning stereo outputs must be resampled and downmixed to mono, making the metrics largely insensitive to high-frequency content and stereo characteristics.
 However, given that our main contribution lies in stereo object-awareness, we treat these established metrics as adequate proxies for comparability with prior work.
 To capture stereo characteristics more directly, we additionally report Stereo-Score, calculated as the average absolute inter-channel difference normalized by power.

-For the object-aware stereo, we introduce a bin-alignment score (BAS) to evaluate the alignment between object trajectories and audio spatialization.
+As no existing spatial AV alignment metrics are directly applicable to open-domain stereo object correspondence, we introduce a bin-alignment score (BAS) to evaluate the alignment between object trajectories and audio spatialization.
 In videos from VGG-obj test, we compare the normalized horizontal object positions $\bar{w}[k]$ (Sec.~\ref{sec:synthdatapipeline}) with the normalized audio energy center of mass positions $\bar{a}[k]$, both quantized into three bins: left, center ($\pm5\%$), and right.
 The score is defined as: $BAS = \tfrac{1}{K} \sum_{k=1}^K \mathbf{1}[\mathrm{bin}(\bar{w}[k]) = \mathrm{bin}(\bar{a}[k])]$, effectively showing a fraction of frames where the two bins match.
-We report BAS separately for both object in-frame and object off-frame segments, as well as the combined score, reflecting both object awareness and permanence.
+We report BAS separately for both object on-screen and object off-screen segments, as well as the combined score, reflecting both object awareness and permanence.

 We complement the BAS score with a subjective evaluation.
-We randomly selected 10 videos from VGGS-obj test set: 5 where the object remained on screen throughout, and 5 where the object enters or leaves the frame.
-We compared four systems: VGGSound original audio, MMAudio, StereoFoley-base, and StereoFoley-obj.
+We randomly selected 10 videos from VGGS-obj test set: 5 where the object remained on-screen throughout, and 5 where the object enters or leaves the screen.
+We compared four systems: VGGSound ground truth audio, MMAudio, StereoFoley-base, and StereoFoley-obj.
 A user study was conducted with $180$ participants, who rated how well the sound aligned with the visual object on a 5-point scale (1 = poor, 5 = excellent).
 As most non-expert raters are unfamiliar with explicitly judging stereo consistency, we added hidden qualification clips with mono sound and left-right flipped sounds, disqualifying raters who rated them “good” or “excellent.”